cpjk/randomdna/README.md

 randomdna
 =========

-This command-line utility generates FASTA-formated files of random DNA nucleotide sequences.
+This script generates FASTA-formatted, randomly-generated DNA sequences.

-The client passes the length and number of sequence files as arguments.
+Usage: python randomdna.py [number of sequences] [length of each sequence]